 N.B.
 The following are my personal experiences of buying Hi-Fi as a customer over the years before making a business out of audio.

 My name is Adrian Parsons and I have been a Hi-Fi enthusiast since the age of 15 when I purchased a Dual 505-2, Nad 3020 and Mission 700 system package.
-As a teenager I would play Kiss Alive 2 loudly in my bedroom to ‘educate’ my parents but it wasn’t long before my music tastes widened to the point where I now listen predominantly to World music.
+As a teenager I would play Michael Schenker’s Rockbottom solo loudly in my bedroom to ‘educate’ my parents but it wasn’t long before my music tastes widened to the point where I now listen predominantly to World music.

-My first upgrade was when I discovered the wonderful Croft Micro pre-amp which was initially used in conjunction with the Nad power amp section thanks to the nifty pre/power horseshoe links on the back of the 3020.
+My first upgrade came about when I discovered the wonderful Croft Micro pre-amp which was initially used in conjunction with the Nad power amp section (speaker phase inverted) thanks to the nifty pre/power horseshoe links on the back of the 3020.

 Later, I bought a Thorens TD 150 with SME 3009 arm from a junk shop and realised the greatness of some classic audio.

-A friend swapped my new K19 for a worn out Decca Gold and it was the single biggest upgrade I had yet made!
-As it was supposedly worn I eventually had it re-tipped with a VDH tip and it lost its magic.
+A friend swapped my new K19 for a worn out Decca London Gold and it was the single biggest upgrade I had yet made!
+I eventually had it re-tipped with a VDH tip and it lost much of its magic!
 The swings and roundabouts of upgrading started to sting.

 At that time the Rega RB300 came into existence and every reviewer was shouting about it.
 I bought one for the Thorens and immediately lost bass focus while the midrange became forward!
 It obviously didn’t suit the deck and cartridge as well as the SME 3009 had done.

 Incidentally, that knife-edge bearing on the 3009 works very well with a Decca despite what some say.

 I was later to discover that the bass speed and all round transparency of a good unipivot arm is usually my favourite type of design.